-Although Burundi has been growing coffee for decades and the facilities to process great tasting coffees were already established, great-tasting coffee arriving in the US is a recent development.
-This was mainly due to the fact that the coffee industry was state-controlled until just a few years ago, with little to no separation for quality.
+Although Burundi has been growing coffee for decades, and the facilities to process great tasting coffees were already establish, great-tasting coffee arriving here in the US is a recent development.
+This was mainly because the coffee industry was state-controlled until just a few years ago, with little-to-no separation for quality.

-We worked together this year and, ultimately, purchased two separate lots from the washing station this year.
-The first lot we will offer is the coffee from the farmers in the village of Buziraguhindwa that carry their coffee cherry to the washing station, and the second is coffee processed at the Buziraguhindwa washing station, but comes from the community of Mbirinzi that is delivered by truck.
-The future of this coffee has no limits and Ramadhan, we are convinced, has and will continue to set the bar for quality and innovation in Burundi.
+We worked together this year and, ultimately, purchased two separate lots from the washing station.
+The first lot we will offer is the coffee from the farmers in the village of Buziraguhindwa who carry their coffee cherry to the washing station.
+The second is coffee processed at the Buziraguhindwa washing station, but it comes from the community of Mbirinzi and is delivered by truck.
+The future of this coffee has no limits, and we are convinced that Ramadhan is setting the bar for quality and innovation in Burundi.

-Coffee Processing Company (CPC) is a private company owned by Ramadhan Salam and Aime Charles Buhire.
-They own a few hectares of coffee and the Buziraguhindwa washing station.
-Ramadhan and Aime are the sole owners, but they are working towards more transparent systems with the help of producer associations in the area around Buziraguhindwa and, this year, committed to paying 20% more than average for the coffee cherry he receives.
+Coffee Processing Company (CPC) is a private company owned by Ramadhan Salum.
+He owns a few hectares of coffee in different locations around Kayanza and the Buziraguhindwa washing station.
+Ramadhan is the sole owner and he is working towards more transparent systems—with the help of producer associations in the area around Buziraguhindwa—and, like last year, committed to paying 20% more than average for the coffee cherry he receives.